GoogleCloudPlatform/opentelemetry-operations-js/docs/releasing.md

 each individual package.
 You may need to do this when first releasing a 0.X package as 1.0.0.

-## Run `npm install && npm run compile`
+## Run `npm install && npm run compile && npm run update-snapshot-tests`

 Don't forget this step!
-This will build everything and regenerate the `src/version.ts` files in each subpackage.
+This will build everything, and regenerate the `src/version.ts` files in each subpackage.
+Updating the version files will actually change the user agent string the exporters use, so you will need to `update-snapshot-tests` to update snapshot/golden tests with the new expected user agent.
+The user agent should be the **only** change to the snapshots.

 ## Create a new commit